Vulse ArtVulse Art

 How many employees should participate in an advocacy programme?

 Start with 10 to 20 committed advocates across different departments.
-Scale once you've proven the model and developed your content engine.
+Scale once you have proven the model and developed your content engine.
 For tips on getting started, read our employee advocacy training guide.

 Vulse ArtVulse ArtVulse Art